FidelMohabir/SchoolProjects/README.md

 # SchoolProjects

-A collection of my Queens College CS related projects
+A collection of my Queens College CS related projects.